tshieldshuemer/tshieldshuemer.github.io/src/data/blog/arduino-wiring.md

 <img src="/Block Diagram.png" alt="Block Diagram" width="2000" class="lightbox-trigger w-full border-4 border-black cursor-pointer hover:opacity-90 transition "/>

 ## Fritzing
-I used the software fritzing to create wiring schematics.
-I carried out two layouts: They are technically the same, but one has the H-Bridge chip separate from the protoshield for the sake of tidyness and clarity, while the other is a direct representation of our actual wiring.
+I used the software fritzing to create wiring schematics, carrying out two layouts: They are technically the same, but one has the H-Bridge chip separate from the protoshield for the sake of tidyness and clarity, while the other is a direct representation of our actual wiring.

 <div class="flex gap-4">
   <img src="/Wiring.png" alt="Tidy"  class="lightbox-trigger w-1/2 border-4 border-black cursor-pointer hover:opacity-90 transition "/>